pacoweb/extraSqlScriptAs/README.md

 * Script Table as UPDATE to clipboard
 * Script Table as DELETE
 * Script Table as DELETE to clipboard
+* Script Table as SELECT
+* Script Table as SELECT to clipboard

 ## Features